NSF & DR K-12

-DRL invests in projects to improve the effectiveness of STEM learning for people of all ages.
+The Division of Research on Learning in Formal and Informal Settings (DRL) invests in projects to improve the effectiveness of STEM learning for people of all ages.
 Its mission includes promoting innovative research, development, and evaluation of learning and teaching across all STEM disciplines by advancing cutting-edge knowledge and practices in both formal and informal learning settings.
 DRL also promotes the broadening and deepening of capacity and impact in the educational sciences by encouraging the participation of scientists, engineers, and educators from the range of disciplines represented at the NSF.
 Therefore, DRL's role in the larger context of Federal support for education research and evaluation is to be a catalyst for change—advancing theory, method, measurement, development, and application in STEM education.

 The Division’s programs include:

-- Discovery Research K-12 (DR K-12)
+- Discovery Research PreK-12 (DRK-12)

-The Discovery Research K-12 program is administered within the Division of Research on Learning in Formal and Informal Settings of the NSF.
+The DR K-12 program is administered within the Division of Research on Learning in Formal and Informal Settings of the NSF.
 The program seeks to enable significant advances in preK-12 student and teacher learning of the STEM disciplines through development, study, and implementation of resources, models, and technologies for use by students, teachers, and policy makers.
 Projects funded under this solicitation begin with a research question or a hypothesis about how to improve preK-12 STEM learning and teaching.
 Projects create or adapt and study innovative resources, models, or technologies and determine how and why implementation affects STEM learning.

 The DR K-12 program invites proposals that meet a variety of educational needs, from those that address immediate and pressing challenges facing preK-12 STEM education to those that anticipate opportunities for the future.
 DR K-12 especially encourages proposals that challenge existing assumptions about learning and teaching within or across STEM fields, envision needs of learners in 10-15 years, and consider new and innovative ways to educate students and teachers.
 Project goals, designs, and working strategies should be informed by prior research and practical experience drawn from all relevant disciplines, while focusing on concepts and skills that are central to STEM education.